may-bach/Dangai/Dangai Web/public/chapters/prologue/part_2.md

 Izumi: Heyyy…

-White-haired Girl: YOU ARE THE GUY WHO RAN INTO ME EARLIER, AREN’T YOU?
+Purple-eyed Girl: YOU ARE THE GUY WHO RAN INTO ME EARLIER, AREN’T YOU?

 Izumi: Umm.
 I don’t know.
 Maybe you're mistaking me for someone else?

-White-haired Girl: You have the same outfit.
+Purple-eyed Girl: You have the same outfit.

 <p class="centered">He looks at his black jacket he wore on top of a white tee.</p>